best pocket knives

 We wanted our article to give people some ideas about the current market.

-Swiss army knives are the best solution when talking about tools that you will need every day.
+Swiss army knives are the best solution when discussing tools you will need daily.

 Tell us below in the comments what is your favorite type of knives.